raul23/equifax-data-breach/docs/readme/us_says_members_of_pla_hacked_equifax.rst

    akin to Cyber Command as opposed to cyber espionage [VD]_.

-   Therefore, these four alleged PLA members should have known very well how to hide their tracks and use only IP addresses from outside China.
+   Therefore, these four alleged PLA members should have known very well how to hide their tracks and to use only IP addresses from outside China.

    The four suspected PLA hackers and their alleged co-conspirators were able to navigate throughout Equifax's networks as mere ghosts.
 To achieve their